pchemguy/SQLite-SQL-Tutorial/MP Design Rules.md

 #### Rule #5

 Each category is associated with a distinct classification feature (encoded in the category's path, see Rule #4) used to identify a subset of objects sharing the same feature.
 Allowing sibling namesakes among categories is, therefore, meaningless and degrades, if not breaks, the utility of the classification system (cf. with FS paths, which identify FSOs).
+Because of this rule, the *path* column constitutes a natural primary key and is a suitable reference for foreign key relationships.
+Also, category subtree COPY/MOVE operations may cause name conflicts, and the processing script should partially follow FS logic (see following sections for further discussion).
+For each conflict, only a single conflicting node remians, retaining item assignments from both conflicitng nodes.

 #### Rule #6